 I tackled this project the first weekend we were in the house.
 Let’s take a look at the kitchen before I got my hands on it (here’s a tour of the rest of the house, in case you’re curious):

 Maybe it was the beige color of the kitchen cabinets against the beige walls, against the beige floor, but everything looked, well, beige.
 Brown.
 Sandy.
 This kitchen opens up to the family room and is seen from the dining room, but it looked dark in the corner and the black appliances and counters didn’t help.
-I knew white kitchen cabinets and a lighter shade of paint on the walls would really open up this corner.
+I knew that getting New Hampshire kitchen remodeling and a lighter shade of paint on the walls would really open up this corner.

 I decided to do it immediately because a) we didn’t have to move out of our apartment right away so we could hold off on using the kitchen for a week or so, and b) I was scared the more I waited, the more I would chicken out and end up not doing it.
 So the very first day we closed, (you know, after frolicking through the echoy house yelling “We are hooooomeowners!!!!”) we put down drop cloths and got to work.